TIGER-AI-Lab/VIEScore/README.md

 </div>

 ## 📰 News
+* 2024 May 23: We released all the results and notebook to visualize the results.
+* 2024 May 23: Added Gemini-1.5-pro results.
 * 2024 May 16: Added GPT4o results and we found that GPT4o achieve on par correlation with human across all tasks!
 * 2024 May 15: VIEScore is accepted to ACL2024 (main)!
 * 2024 Jan 11: Code is released!